Lesson 1.3: BNF Syntax and Parser Generation

 Basic BNF productions

-To illustrate how this works, we will consider a simple K definition which defines a relatively basic calculator capable of evaluating Boolean expressions containing and, or, not, and xor.
+To illustrate how this works, let's consider the K module below which defines a calculator for evaluating Boolean expressions containing operations AND, OR, NOT, and XOR.

 k